praveensaharan/nftgaiting/README.md

 4. Customize the project as per your requirements.
 The code for the server and client can be found in the `server/` and `client/` directories, respectively.

 That's it!
 You can now use this README template as a starting point for your project.
-Make sure to update the sections with relevant information and instructions specific to your implementation of nftGating.
+Make sure to update the sections with relevant information and instructions specific to your implementation of nftgaiting.
 Good luck with your project!